-CAN’s Care Community also provides an online forum for a dialogue between other caregivers, that allows for anonymity and a space free of stigma and fear.
+CAN’s Care Chat is an online forum for caregivers that allows for total anonymity and a space free of stigma and fear.

 Social Media Groups and Accounts!
 You can find a wide range of caregiver support groups on platforms such as Facebook.
 These are independently managed and monitored and may be segmented based on the disease state of your loved one, your region, or even a local place of worship or community-based organization.
 This is a great way to integrate this caregiver conversation into a platform you may already be frequenting.